 Australia's Golden Outback national parks and reserves contain a dazzling diversity of plants and wildflowers, native animals and breathtaking landscapes.
-This should come as no surprise when you learn that the region covers 54 per cent of the entire State.
+This should come as no surprise when you learn that the region covers 54 percent of the entire State.

 The sand plains, eucalypt forests, freshwater swamps and salt lakes that make up the outback national parks and reserves of the Goldfields region are rich in plant and animal life.
-Here, tiny, fragile looking marsupials hide in the undergrowth, bush birds flit through the branches and water birds migrate for miles to reach the wetlands and waterways.
+Here, tiny, fragile-looking marsupials hide in the undergrowth, bush birds flit through the branches and water birds migrate for miles to reach the wetlands and waterways.

 Within the national parks of Esperance and the south coast, you can stand on the edge of granite cliffs overlooking miles of brilliant white beaches and an ocean of dazzling blues.
-Behind you, acres of natural bushland boast an incredible array of native animals, birds and plants.
+Behind you, acres of natural bushland boasts an incredible array of native animals, birds and plants.

 In the harsh yet spectacularly beautiful landscapes of the Gascoyne-Murchison, vast plains give way to the towering landforms of Mt Augustus and the Kennedy Range.
 Well known for their ever-changing colours, both national parks also boast spectacular wildflowers from June to September.